TB-500 Peptide

 - EMA Status: Not approved in European Union

-- WADA Classification: TB-500 banned in competitive sports (S0 category - unapproved substance)
+- WADA Classification: PROHIBITED - TB-500 banned in competitive sports under S0 category (unapproved substances with potential performance enhancement)

 How to Find More Information